funkelab/cellulus/README.md

 With `Cellulus`, we obtain state-of-the-art results on multiple real-world microscopy datasets.

 ### Dependencies

-We have tested this implementation using `cudatoolkit` version 11.7 on a `linux` OS machine.
-One could execute these lines of code to run this branch:
+One could execute these lines of code to run using GPU:

 ```
 conda create -n cellulus python